xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 this was causing trouble, and that's why I've gone back  to using only compiler fragments for  the  last  installment and this one.
-The problem is that it just  seems  dumb to have to reproduce the code  for,  say,  processing  boolean  exclusive  OR's,  when the subject of the discussion is parameter passing.
+The problem is that it just  seems  dumb to have to reproduce the code  for,  say,  processing  boolean  exclusive  ORs,  when the subject of the discussion is parameter passing.

 The obvious way  to have our cake and eat it, too, is to break up